My goal with this blog is to teach anyone who’s *digitally* curious how to become a virtual assistant.

 The Virtual Digital Marketing Assistant

 This is the niche I’ve carved out for myself and my students who take my Unicorn Digital Marketing Assistant Course.
 I’ve worked for 13 years doing digital marketing tasks backstage for my clients.
 I love this work.
 It’s creative, challenging, and very much in demand with online business owners.
 My clients called me their VA, and I rarely did admin work.
 (Here’s a list of the services that I did offer.)

-More importantly, this type of virtual work lends itself value-based pricing, meaning when you get experience and get really, really, really good at it clients will pay more for these marketing services especially when comparing to traditional admin services.
+More importantly, this type of virtual work lends itself value-based pricing, meaning when you get experience and get really, really, really good at it clients will pay more for these marketing services, especially when compared to traditional admin services.

 Ultimately I see being a “unicorn digital marketing assistant” as your gateway to working online.
 Once you start gaining confidence, rack up the experience, and build your reputation, YOU WILL want to specialize or “niche down” and you’ll be able to charge more.

 Virtual Digital Marketing Services to Offer